- Decoding Neural Data | Probabilistic Models of Cognition |

 Access simple, elegant, and powerful data visualization tools in the form of free, easy-to-use web apps, for use in research and teaching.
 The apps can handle many types of data, and high-resolution visualizations can be downloaded for presentations and publications.

 ThreeDWorld (TDW) is a general-purpose virtual world simulation platform that supports multi-modal physical interactions between mobile agents and objects in a wide variety of rich 3D environments, with realtime, near photo-realistic image rendering quality.
 Initial experiments enabled by the platform explore the transfer of visual and sound recognition capabilities from the virtual to real world and testing of models of physical scene understanding and social interactions.
+Lead Developer Jeremy Schwartz provides a tutorial of the TDW platform in this video.

 Human language understanding relies critically on the ability to obtain unambiguous representations of linguistic content.
 The LAVA corpus contains ambiguous English sentences, annotated with syntactic and semantic parses, coupled with visual scenes that depict the different interpretations of each sentence, enabling their disambiguation.